django/deps/draft/0192-standalone-composite-fields.rst

   If the value returned by ``value_from_dict`` is not ``None`` or an object which extends ``ObservableMixin``, a ``ValueError`` is raised.

-Restrictions on sublcassing of composite fields
+Restrictions on subclassing of composite fields
 -----------------------------------------------

 Subclassing of ``CompositeField`` is allowed provided that only one superclass